 Keeping kitchen surfaces clean and disinfected had become a significant issue during the coronavirus pandemic.
 The kitchen is the room families spend most of their time in, and the ingredients used while cooking can be a ready source of germs.
 Cleaning and disinfecting surfaces help to keep the area safe.
 However, some materials are more likely than others to harbor harmful bacteria or viruses.
 During a Kitchen Remodel, there is an opportunity to select surfaces for countertops and floors that will help in the quest for a germ-free cooking space.
-Choosing the right materials helps homeowners stay healthy.
+Choosing the right materials like a copper faucet helps homeowners stay healthy.
 It’s important to keep your appliances clean, but also get them repaired if anything goes wrong with a local service provider such as: https://www.WindsorApplianceFix.com/

 Surfaces That Harbor Germs

 Countertops formed with concrete look wonderful after installation.
 The reason that they look so good is that they are sealed and smooth to the touch.
 Unfortunately, that sealant breaks down over time, and the base concrete is exposed.
 Since concrete is porous, bacteria and other germs have a place to hide.
 Even after cleaning and disinfecting, these germs often remain.

 As a rule of thumb, any surface in a kitchen that’s constructed using porous materials is a potential place for unwanted microbes to hide.
 Materials to avoid using on countertops include marble, neglected granite, wood, and the grouting used to anchor hard tiles.
 Choose materials that prevent germ buildup.

 Materials That Prevent Germ Buildup